-Note 2: Commitments and Contingencies
+Note 3: Commitments and Contingencies

-As of December 31, 2018, the Company was not aware of any pending or foreseen litigation.
+As of December 31, 2019 and 2018, the Company was not aware of any pending or foreseen litigation.
 The Company, from time to time, may become involved in litigation arising in the ordinary course of business.
 For any such litigation that may arise, management will consult with legal counsel.
 Should management estimate any material adverse effect on the Company's business, financial condition or results of operations, such effect will be disclosed.

-Note 3: Member's Equity
+Note 4: Member's Equity

 The Company entered into an operating agreement (the Agreement) dated April 18, 2018 under the Georgia Limited Liability Company Act, which establishes, among other things, rights, obligations and privileges of membership.
-Membership consists of a sole member, GCF.
-Except as otherwise specifically provided for in the Agreement, the liability of the sole member is generally limited to its initial capital contribution.
-According to the Agreement, the sole member is not required to make any capital contributions or loans to the Company.
+Membership consists of a single member, GCF.
+Except as otherwise specifically provided for in the Agreement, the liability of the single member is generally limited to its initial capital contribution.
+According to the Agreement, the single member is not required to make any capital contributions or loans to the Company.

-The Company shall continue in perpetuity until dissolution occurs upon the earlier of the following events: first, upon approval by the sole member, second, upon the entry of decree of judicial dissolution.
+The Company shall continue in perpetuity until dissolution occurs upon the earlier of the following events: first, upon approval by the single member, second, upon the entry of decree of judicial dissolution.

-Pursuant to the terms of the Donor Agreement made and entered into between Portage, and upon conversion, the Company, and GCF, dated December 19, 2016, as amended, the Company, a wholly-owned GCF subsidiary, is required to contribute its annual net income (less a reasonable reserve for future expenses) to GCF.
-GCF must use the contribution to fund the Georgia Community Rural Health Fund (the Fund), a donor-advised fund for which Kelly serves as the donor-advisor and the income of which GCF must use to promote access to health care in rural Georgia.
-In 2018, the Company contributed \$850,000 to the Fund.
+Pursuant to the terms of the Donor Agreement made and entered into between Portage, and upon conversion, the Company, and GCF, dated December 19, 2016, as amended, the Company, a wholly-owned GCF subsidiary, is required to contribute its annual net income (less a reasonable contingent reserve for future expenses) to GCF.
+GCF must use the contribution to fund the Georgia Community Rural Health Fund (the Fund), a designated, field of interest fund, governed by a GCF Board Subcommittee, the income of which GCF must use to promote access to health care in rural Georgia.
+The Company contributed \$200,000 and \$850,000 for the year ended December 31, 2019 and the period from Inception to December 31, 2018, respectively.
+At December 31, 2019, the Company owed \$200,000 to the single member under the Agreement, which is included in due to Georgia Community Rural Health Fund on the accompanying balance sheets.
+No such amounts were due to the single member at December 31, 2018 under the Agreement.

-Note 4: Related Party Transactions
+Note 5: Related Party Transactions